 How long does TMJ treatment take?

 The typical TMJ duration for treatment in adults is between 18 months and 3 years.
-It may take a few weeks to a few months before you experience any noticeable results.
+It may take a few weeks to a few months before you experience any noticeable long-term results.
 The duration of the treatment really depends on the patient and the severity of there condition.
 Also, how well they tolerate treatment will impact treatment time.

 Does TMJ surgery change your face?